JSearUK/Playthroughs/README.md

 ## [ FILES ]
 *.../game/Mods/Playthroughs/gui/NotoSansSymbols2-Regular.ttf*
 - Glyph font provided, in order to utilise unicode text as symbols for icons.
 This permits the icons to support styling; notably scaling, colorisation and outlines.
-The font may be replaced, alternate glyphs selected, color changed, etc. Be aware that not all fonts have standard positioning; some manual adjustment may be necessary via the `line_leading` property of the text.
+The font may be replaced, alternate glyphs selected, color changed, etc. Be aware that not all fonts have standard positioning; some manual adjustment may be necessary via the `glyphoffset` calibration variable.

 *.../game/Mods/Playthroughs/gui/slotforeground.png*\
 *.../game/Mods/Playthroughs/gui/slotbackground.png*